 And perhaps it is because the stories and memories of athletes from previous games are woven into the shared fabric of our culture.

 Growing up in the Adirondacks is to grow up hearing stories of Olympic competition from someone who has been there and it isn't at all unusual to skate out on to the ice or head into the woods for a day of skiing or snowshoeing and run into someone who has taken home a championship in the sport.

 I suspect it is all of the above and more.

 In 2018, six of the Adirondack Mountains brightest athletes had the honor of representing the United States at the Olympic Winter Games in PyeongChang, South Korea.
 Maddie Phaneuf of Old Forge, Tommy Biesemeyer of Keene, Andrew Weibrecht of Lake Placid, Lowell Bailey of Lake Placid and Tim Burke of Lake Placid.
 Saranac Lake's Chris Mazdzer, who previously competed in Vancouver and Sochi, made history as the first ever US competitor to medal in Luge after taking home the silver medal.

-Lowell and Tim and all of our Olympic athletes will be cheered from the stands by lifelong friend, Executive Director of USA Nordic Bill Demong of Vermontville, who became the first USA Olympic Gold Medalist in Nordic Skiing at the 2010 Vancouver Winter Olympic Games*.
-We'll be cheering with him from nearly 7,000 miles away here at High Peaks Resort and Lake House.
+Lowell and Tim and all of our Olympic athletes were cheered from the stands by lifelong friend, Executive Director of USA Nordic Bill Demong of Vermontville, who became the first USA Olympic Gold Medalist in Nordic Skiing at the 2010 Vancouver Winter Olympic Games.
+We were also cheering with him from nearly 7,000 miles away here at High Peaks Resort and Lake House.